pritchardlabatpsu/goloco/README.md

 docker compose up
 ```

 This previous step may take a while.
+Redis will be installed with this step.
+[Redis](https://redis.io/docs/getting-started/installation/) is an in-memory key-value store database used in this application as a message broker for long callback requests, native to Python Dash, with [celery](https://docs.celeryq.dev/en/stable/userguide/workers.html) backend workers processing requests.

-### Step 3: Open goloco:
+### Step 2: Open goloco:
 Once the previous step is completed, goloco should now be operational and serviced over port 8080 on your local machine.
 Open any web browser and navigate to the following address to access this application:

 ```bash